Jacreator/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The file 4-global_varialbes display the env variables the file 5-local_varibles display functions, local env and env variables the file 6-create_local_variable does as the name reads
+The file 4-global_varialbes display the env variables the file 5-local_varibles display functions, local env and env variables the file 6-create_local_variable does as the name reads the file 7-create_global_variable does as the name reads